Avanae/lotgd-modules/README.md

 In order to use these modules you either need my version of Legend of the Green Dragon, or the version from [Oliver Brendel](https://github.com/NB-Core/lotgd), which mine is based on.

 # Additional modules
-You can find some additional modules made by my good friend [Oliver Brendel](https://github.com/NB-Core/modules) Both these modules, as well as the modules from Oliver assume a working and correctly installed instance of either my Gielinor edition, or the NB core.
+You can find some additional modules made by my good friend [Oliver Brendel](https://github.com/NB-Core/modules).
+Both my modules, as well as the modules from Oliver assume a working and correctly installed instance of either my Gielinor edition, or the NB core.